kloimhardt/bb-web/README.md

 # bb-web
-Using the Clojure Interpreter Babashka for scripting a Web-GUI.
+Using the Clojure interpreter Babashka for scripting a Web-GUI.

 ## Run project
 This small client-server demo is written in Clojure.
-The main feature is that no Clojure installation is needed, nevertheless you can live code the Web-GUI yourself.
-Make sure you have a version of [Babashka with httpkit](https://github.com/borkdude/babashka/issues/556) on your computer.
-After getting Babashka, which is just a single executable file, open a terminal window and type:
+The main feature is that no Clojure installation is needed.
+Nevertheless you can live code the Web-GUI yourself.

+Make sure you have a version of [Babashka with httpkit](https://github.com/borkdude/babashka/issues/556) on your computer, it is just a single executable file.
+Having that in place, open a terminal window, change into your bb-web directory and type:

     bb server.clj